 Step 5: Eye Cream

 Moisturizers and eye creams can typically be applied interchangeably, but you’ll also want to consider the eye cream formulation before you settle into a sequence.
-For example, if you’re using a brightening eye cream like Auto Correct Eye Cream, you’ll want to apply this eye cream post-moisturizer — this guarantees that the light-reflecting particles stay put where they’re most needed.
+For example, if you’re using a brightening eye cream like Sunday Riley Auto Correct Eye Cream, you’ll want to apply this eye cream post-moisturizer — this guarantees that the light-reflecting particles stay put where they’re most needed.
 Eye creams that simply hydrate the eye area may be applied before moisturizer.

 Step 6: SPF

 Regardless of whether you’re skipping toner or switching your eye cream/moisturizer order, an SPF should always be the last step in your morning skincare regimen.
 Why?
 Because it allows your other targeted treatments time to absorb into your skin, especially vitamin C products.
 “Vitamin C serums should be layered underneath sunscreen in the morning since they complement one another, and both protect against the harmful UV sun rays,” explains Dr. Brankov.
 Applying SPF before any other skincare steps is counter-productive — you may be doing your part to block harmful UV rays, but you’ll also be preventing active ingredients in your other products.
 Ideally, you’ll want to wait about 20-30 minutes after your skincare routine to apply your sunscreen.
-Opt for something breathable that won’t make your skin feel heavy or slimy, like Light Hearted Broad Spectrum SPF 30 Sunscreen.
-Because it leaves zero white residue and absorbs in a flash, you definitely won’t be opposed to wearing it consistently, AKA every single day.
+Opt for something breathable that won’t make your skin feel heavy or slimy, like Sunday Riley Light Hearted Broad Spectrum SPF 30 Sunscreen.
+Because it leaves zero white residue and absorbs in a flash, you definitely won’t be opposed to wearing it consistently, aka every single day.

-How To Layer Your PM Skincare Products
+How to Layer Your PM Skincare Products

 While your morning routine is centered around protection and hydration, your evening regimen should be dedicated to treatment and recovery.
 Check-in with your skin at the end of each day.
 If you’re noticing a lackluster complexion, you may want to exfoliate.
 Experiencing irritation?
 Add a dose of hydration with a thicker moisturizer.
 But targeted treatments aside, check your current product order with the recommended sequence below.